Technoplatz/bi/README.md

 - CronJobs\
 <sup>Runs scheduled Automation tasks.</sup>

-## BI-directional Data Sharing

-Technoplatz BI is designed to provide unique solutions especially for situations where business partners are the integral part of business processes in terms of the data they need to share and the actions they need to take.
-For this reason, it provides complementary methods to share data bi-directionally within the **inner-cycle** of customers, suppliers, distributors and other internal departments;

-- Data Announcements\
-Auto-generated email messages supported with data files and pivot tables that inform business partners and internal departments regarding the data requested from them and the actions they need to take in order to complete a business process.

-- Data Connectors\
-Live and read-only links allow business partners to securely access and download raw data associated with them through Microsoft Excel or other business intelligence tools.

-- Web Services\
-BI backend enables business partners to securely perform basic data entry and updates over internal API connections to reply data requests announced to them.

 ## Highlights

 Technoplatz BI is designed as a self-service and containerized business application to be managed by companies of various sizes and users of all levels.
-Containerization means that an application runs in isolated runtime environments called "containers" with its dependencies, configuration files and operating system.
+Containerization means that an application runs in isolated runtime environments called containers with its dependencies, configuration files and operating system.
 This approach provides sustainability and significant cost advantages in the management of mission critical business processes;

+- **Dedicated**.
+Runs on your own cloud.
+Not shared.
 - **Self Service**.
-Your data is now totally under your control.
+Management of your data is now totally under your control.
 - **Platform Independent**.
-Runs on the cloud, on-premises or PCs.
+It can be installed on Windows, Linux or Mac.
 - **Flexible**.
 It has the sweet smell of JSON data structure.
 - **Scalable**.
 Starts small and grows as needed.
 - **Data Sciences Ready**.
 Accessible from other BI tools and Excel.
 - **ISO Friendly**.
 Empowers the **ISO 27001** certification process, not a stopper.

-**Open Source**\
+### Open Source

-Technoplatz BI is built on open source information technologies.
+Technoplatz BI is built on the leading open source information technologies.
 Everyone can review the codes and learn from them a lot.

 - [Docker Compose](#https://docs.docker.com/compose/) \
 <sup>A tool developed to help define and share multi-container applications.</sup>